NeoGeographyToolkit/StereoPipeline/docs/tools/gcp_gen.rst

 gcp_gen
 -------

-This program creates ground control points (GCP, :numref:`bagcp`) given a camera image, orthoimage, and DEM.
+This program creates ground control points (GCP, :numref:`bagcp`) given a raw camera image, orthoimage, and DEM.
 The GCP can then be used to initialize or constrain a camera model for the camera image.
 This is a very quick and convenient way of creating cameras that avoids full Structure-from-Motion (:numref:`sfm`).

-The approach is to find interest point matches between the camera image and orthoimage, infer the geolocation of those points from the orthoimage, and their elevation from the DEM.
+The approach is to find interest point matches between the camera image (which does not have a georeference) and orthoimage (which does), infer the geolocation of those points from the orthoimage, and their elevation from the DEM.

 This program can fail if the camera image and orthoimage are not similar enough, or if the orthoimage is a mirror-flipped version of the camera image.
 Manual